Case Studies

 "A Salesperson's Dilemma"

-Should a salesperson reveal the details of a good client's campaign and rates on her Web site to the
+Should a salesperson reveal the details of a good client's campaign and rates on her popular news website to the

 client's competitor in return for the promise of a big order?
 Sales ethics are explored.